 Steps for implementing artificial intelligence in the enterprise

 AI comes in many forms: machine learning, deep learning, predictive analytics, NLP, computer vision and automation.
-As explained in this in-depth tip on implementing AI in your business, deriving value from AI's many technologies requires companies to address issues related to people, processes and technology.
+Deriving value from AI's many technologies requires companies to address issues related to people, processes and technology.

 As with any emerging technology, the rules of implementation are still being written.
-Industry leaders in AI emphasize that an experimental mindset will yield better results than a "big bang approach."
+Industry leaders in AI emphasize that an experimental mindset will yield better results than a "big bang" approach.
 Start with a hypothesis, followed by testing and rigorous measurement of results -- and iterate.
-Here is a list of the 10 steps laid out in the article cited above:
+Here is a list of 10 AI implementation steps to follow:

 - Build data fluency.

 - Define your primary business drivers for AI.

 - Identify areas of opportunity.